-As you’re finding out, churn is a primary concern.
+As you’re probably finding out, churn is a primary concern.
 Executing on lead generation and customer acquisition is great, but it’s a complete waste of money if you can’t retain that customer.

 Increases in revenue growth rates drive two times more market capitalization gain as margin improvements for companies with less than $4 billion in revenues.
 (Mckinsey)

-Hiring niche SaaS marketing professionals will keep an eye on growth marketing performance stats, KPI’s and leveraging conversion rate optimization to continually refine marketing components things along the way, ensuring that your strategy remains relevant as your SaaS platform evolves.
+SaaS marketing professionals will keep an eye on growth marketing performance stats, KPI’s and leveraging conversion rate optimization to continually refine and optimize marketing components as you go along.
+This will help to ensure that your strategy remains relevant as your SaaS platform evolves.